Frequently asked questions

 Large parts of the Lincolnshire and Norfolk coastlines, including The Wash and North Norfolk Coast National Landscape, are environmentally sensitive and protected.
 There are also many areas of population along the coastline, such as Skegness.
 These factors make routing subsea cables directly to the Walpole area very challenging.

 The Anderby Creek area on the Lincolnshire coastline has been determined to be the most feasible location for our landfall.
 Past projects, including National Grid Venture’s Viking interconnector project, have successfully made landfall in this area.
-An Anderby Creek landfall, means that around 100 km of underground HVDC cable is required between the Lincolnshire coastline and the Walpole area.
+An Anderby Creek landfall means that around 100 km of underground HVDC cable is required between the Lincolnshire coastline and the Walpole area.

 If EGL 3 and EGL 4 were connected to the existing network north of Walpole like EGL 5, additional network reinforcement would be required to carry the power further South to where the demand for energy is.
 Connecting EGL 3 and EGL 4 to the existing network in Walpole meets the needs case for transmission upgrade as outlined by NESO in the most cost effective, efficient and environmentally sensitive way.

 Each network upgrade must be evaluated individually, considering factors like distance, how much power it needs to carry, delivery times, and costs.
-Using offshore HVDC cables is often the best option when transporting power over long distances, as EGL 3 and 4 must do.
+Using offshore HVDC cables is often the best option when transporting power over long distances, as EGL 3 and EGL 4 must do.

 Although onshore overhead lines were considered for EGL 3 and EGL 4, an offshore solution from Scotland is more efficient, coordinated, economical, and environmentally friendly.